api-platform/docs/core/data-persisters.md

 ## Decorating the Built-In Data Persisters

-If you want to execute custom business logic before, during or after peristence, this can be achieved by [decorating](https://symfony.com/doc/current/service_container/service_decoration.html) the built-in data persisters.
+If you want to execute custom business logic before or after peristence, this can be achieved by [decorating](https://symfony.com/doc/current/service_container/service_decoration.html) the built-in data persisters.

 Here is an implementation example which sends new users a welcome email after a REST `POST` or GraphQL `create` operation, in a project using the native Doctrine ORM data persister: